christian-brindley/jwtx/README.md

 - awk
 - sed

+## Limitations

+Currently jwtx only supports public key based algorithms - i.e. ES*, RS* and PS*.

+There is also limited error handling.

 ## Usage

 jwtx can be used to examine an encoded JWT either by reading from a local file, or by piping through stdin.